sharonZzz96/MSiA423-final-project-2019/README.md

  ```

 ### 4. Run the application
+cd to path_to_repo first
-cd to path_to_repo, if you want to run locally:
+if you want to run locally:
  ```bash
 export SQLALCHEMY_DATABASE_URI='sqlite:///src/sql/RiskPrediction.db'
  ```